sgunadhya/blog/content/review/fahrenheit_451.md

 ### Setting

 The novel is set in a **possible** dystopian future.
-The setup is minimal; the author only describes the relevant details.
-The city is a future version of the society where reading books is prohibited.
+The setup is minimal; the author only describes the relevant details about the city which is a future version of the society.
+Reading books is prohibited.
 People in possession of books are hunted and their books, and their home are set on fire.
 The fire fighters have turned into arsonists.
 They are given the responsibility to hunt down the book readers and burn their possessions.